 “One of our main goals of this curriculum refinement was to to simplify and focus on key components of water safety and proper swim techniques,” said Clarey Collins, Curriculum Development Manager for Goldfish Swim School Franchising, LLC.
 “We want it to be fun and interactive with safety always being our priority.”

-Here are brief overviews of what each class entails:
+Here are brief overview of the Goldfish swim school curriculum and what each level entails:

 Mini: Ages 3-35 months (yes, babies younger than 1 can learn to swim!)